Under the Sign of the Black Mark

 Under the Sign of the Black Mark is the third studio album by Swedish extreme metal band Bathory.
 It was recorded in September 1986 and released on 11 May 1987 through New Renaissance Records and Under One Flag.
 It was a key album in the development of the black metal genre, and greatly influenced the Norwegian black metal scene that emerged in the early 1990s.

 Background and recording

 The photograph on the cover was by Gunnar Silins, taken at the Royal Swedish Opera in Stockholm.
 The model used was Leif Ehrnborg, a then-top class Swedish bodybuilder.

+The cover was originally intended to show four women who "sold their soul to the devil"; however, the women did not want to be on the album cover bare-breasted, so their images were removed, which resulted in a "narrowed" cover.

 The song "Woman of Dark Desires" is a tribute to the band's namesake, Elizabeth Báthory.
 "Enter the Eternal Fire" was the band's first epic, reaching nearly seven minutes in length, with lyrics referring to a deal with the Devil.
 The song "Equimanthorn" makes references to Hell as well as to Norse mythology, including Odin's "eight-legged black stallion" Sleipnir.

+"Call from the Grave" was originally written during the Okkulta sessions under the title "The Call From The Grave", but was renamed and used on the album.